Infinitely Losing My Edge

 I heard you have a compilation of every good song ever done by anybody.

-Every great song by Infiniti.
+Every great song by Index.
 All the underground hits.

-All Radiopuhelimet tracks.
-I heard you have a vinyl of every Peter & Gordon record on German import.
+All Avey Tare's Slasher Flicks tracks.
+I heard you have a vinyl of every Kevin Saunderson record on German import.

-I hear you're buying a linndrum and an arpeggiator and are throwing your macbook out the window because you want to make something real.
-You want to make a Glambeats Corp. record.
+I hear you're buying an organ and a mellotron and are throwing your macbook out the window because you want to make something real.
+You want to make a Minnie Riperton record.

-I hear that you and your band have sold your 808 and bought a mellotron.
+I hear that you and your band have sold your 808 and bought a marimba.

-I hear that you and your band have sold your mellotron and bought a 808.
+I hear that you and your band have sold your marimba and bought a 808.

 I hear everybody that you know is more relevant than everybody that I know.